-- In Year 12 our linked Oxford and Cambridge Colleges come in to meet with potential applicants and give advice on starting to prepare for the most challenging applications - You will be given the opportunity to visit both universities, as well as attend multiple Oxbridge conferences for potential applicants - We provide one-to-one help with your UCAS personal statement from a specialist team of Oxbridge-conversant Sixth Form staff members who will liaise with you and your mentor - ♣ Support for some of the additional tests, such as ENGAA and PAT - ₩ We provide Oxbridge specialist interview practice, often from our former students - In September of Year 13, students attend a local free training session on interview preparation and our link colleges again visit our Sixth Form, to offer support and answer individual questions - We run special sessions for Oxbridge applicants, and have staff who will liaise with your mentor to write your Oxbridge reference
+- You will be given the opportunity to visit both universities, as well as attend an Oxbridge conference for potential applicants. - We provide one-to-one help with your UCAS personal statement from a specialist team of Oxbridge-conversant Sixth Form staff members who will liaise with you and your mentor. - Support for some of the additional tests, such as MLAT and PAT. - We provide Oxbridge specialist interview practice, often from our former students. - We run special sessions for Oxbridge applicants and have staff who will liaise with your mentor to write your Oxbridge reference.